Mikejo5000/vsts-docs-pr/docs/report/analytics/account-scoped-queries.md

 #Account and project scope queries

-Team projects are an integral part of VSTS, the Analytics Service supports querying on an account level and on a project level.
+The Analytics Service supports querying on an account level and on a project level.
 Base URL for account level queries:
 ```
 https://{account}.analytics.visualstudio.com/_odata/v1.0